Apple’s released a new version of iOS 13 for the iPhone SE and the iOS 13.5.1 update could have a tremendous impact on your phone’s performance.

 The iOS 13.5.1 update follows iOS 13.5.
 Unlike iOS 13.5, iOS 13.5.1 is a small maintenance release and it brings added security to the original iPhone SE.

 While some iPhone SE users are seeing performance gains after installing the new firmware, some users are running into bugs and performance issues after making the move to iOS 13.5.1.

 Some of these issues are new, some of them have carried over from previous versions of iOS 13.

-If you decide to move your iPhone SE from iOS 13.2.2 to iOS 13.2.3, you get the smallest download and the shortest list of changes.
+If you’re moving your iPhone SE from iOS 13.5 to iOS 13.5.1, you get the smallest download and the shortest list of changes.

-The iPhone SE iOS 13.2.3 update is stable right now.
-For us at least.
+The iOS 13.5.1 update is running just fine right now.

 We haven't seen a dip in battery life and we haven't had any issues with our connectivity (Wi-Fi, Bluetooth, GPS) yet.

 We haven't had any major hiccups with our core apps either.
 Apps like Chrome, Gmail, Dark Sky, Netflix, Slack, and Asana are working just fine.